mitra42/dweb/docs/Roadmap.rst

 =========
 This list is at a much finer lever of granularity than Roadmap above.

-* FUNCTIONALITY: Add authentication layer
+* FUNCTIONALITY: Add authentication layer in Javascript
-    * See Authentication.rst
-    * Do in Javascript
     * Do via gateway (and try in browser)
     * Embed on index and test pages
 * FUNCTIONALITY - add caching, so dont reload, BUT disable for testing